wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.2.4 =
+Bugfix for pdb_list shortcode, filtering with equality was failing under some circumstances

 = 1.2.3 =
 Important feature enhancement upgrade: added filtering and sorting to list shortcode; added an access control setting for editing, adding and viewing records; fixed problems with date filtering and sorting